 - At this time, she will resist by kicking off.
 You should block her resistance and put your finger nearest to her leg close to the abdomen.

 - Now, gently and slowly, apply pressure on her abdomen.
-If you find it flat and squishy, she isn’t expecting.
+If you find it flat and squishy, she isn’t expecting it.
 However, if you experience a solid and rounded object, that’s her egg.
 Congratulations to you and your turtle.